 Everyone has different needs when it comes to seeking treatment for substance abuse, so each person should consider options specific to their needs.
 Inpatient programs offer some of the most intensive treatment to keep individuals focused on their goals over their urges.
-There are many components to treatment, and each element provides it own benefits.
+There are many components to treatment programs, and each element provides its own benefits.

 Overcoming a struggle with drug use can be challenging for any individual, but seeking care in a professional environment makes it much easier.
-In a treatment program, patients are offered additional tools, guidance, and assistance not available elsewhere.
-They can explore the various factors that led to their drug use and the methods to take to overcome it.
-Once treatment ends, each can maintain contact with treatment professionals or stay involved in programs to keep them on the right path.
+In treatment programs, patients are offered additional tools, guidance, and assistance not available elsewhere.
+They can explore the various factors that led to their drug use and the methods to overcome it.
+Once treatment ends, clients can maintain contact with treatment professionals or stay involved in aftercare programs to keep them on the right path.

-Inpatient treatment programs teach individuals how to cope without their drug and deal with the stresses of life without relying on substance use.
-It involves living in a specialized facility while receiving treatment each day.
-Inpatient treatment may last from one to three months on average, but it may go longer for some individuals.
+Inpatient treatment programs teach individuals how to cope with the stresses of life without relying on substance use.
+Inpatient treatment may last from one to three months on average, but it may take longer for some individuals.
 A benefit of this option is the chance to step away from everyday life to focus on overcoming the addiction.
-The individual in an inpatient program loses all access to substances, so they will experience less temptation or ability to use.
-Inpatient treatment keeps the chances of relapse during treatment minuscule.

 Inpatient facilities are also likely to offer additional services and treatment methods, and these may include personalized meals or religious observation.
 This treatment option provides care throughout the day, and this may involve helping those that need immediate attention to deal with urges.
 After inpatient treatment has concluded, the individual must stay involved in treatment aids to reduce the risk of relapsing upon returning to the outside world.

-A short-term program provides treatment that is briefer by comparison, but it can be more intensive for the time spent.
-Another advantage of short-term treatment is that it is not likely to disrupt the healthy patterns of the individual’s life.
-They can quickly return to their affairs considering short-term programs may be just a few weeks to over a month in duration.
+An intensive outpatient program (IOP) provides treatment that is briefer by comparison.
+At Serenity, our IOP offers 9 to 20 hours of treatment per week.
+Another advantage of outpatient treatment is that it is not likely to disrupt the healthy patterns of the individual’s life.
+They can quickly return to their affairs considering an outpatient program may be just a few weeks to over a month in duration.
 Some programs begin with inpatient treatment then graduate to outpatient.
 Because of the short time spent in treatment, individuals are encouraged to continue with aftercare programs to stay on track in daily life.